fss18/custom-ct-demo-001/README.md

 #### Step 8 - Deploy Service Catalog Portfolio

 **NOTE** :
-> you need to perform this action on another AWS account that is member of the AWS Control Tower, consider using separate browser session.
+> you need to perform this action on AWS Account A (see Prerequisite) that is member of the AWS Control Tower, consider using separate browser session.

 8.1.
-Log in to one of the linked AWS account that belongs to the `AWS OU ID` that you specified previously.
+Log in to AWS `Account A` that belongs to the `AWS OU ID` that you specified previously.

 8.2 Click [**HERE**](https://console.aws.amazon.com/iam/home#/roles) to jump to IAM role console.